 Celebrate with TeaKeep hydrated throughout the day.
 Drink water or herbal tea regularly.
 Dehydration causes lethargy.
 When you feel tired, you feel less enthusiastic about the work you are doing.
 By keeping hydrated, you keep your metabolism going while you work.

-Choose uplifting containers, mugs and cozies to hold your beverage in.
+Choose uplifting accessories like containers, mugs and cozies to hold your beverage in.
 Having quaint (but not too intrusively decorated) mugs or cup holders are a functional way to add to color and texture to your workspace without taking up a lot of surface area.